tolastarras/currency-converter/README.md

 3. style page
 4. add helper to handle the isFromCurrency function
 5. app is calling updateExchangeRate twice for each request
+6. feature: allow user to type in custom select box to find currencies